forgery810/fl-studio-presonus-atom-sq/README.md

 # Continuous Mode Updated

 Continuous note mode finally has scales added.
-Root notes can be toggle by pushing the plus button and scales with the minus button.
+Root notes can be selected by pushing the plus button and scales with the minus button.

 # New Mode Added